logicxd/aungmoe/public/pages/2019-07-14-programming-on-iphone-with-shortcuts.md

-Once in a while, on the weekends, I wake up with the urge to check out what new apps are on the App Store. the App Store.
+Once in a while, on the weekends, I wake up with the urge to check out what new apps are on the App Store.
 And this past weekend, I stumbled upon Shortcuts.

 ## What is Shortcuts?

 Shortcuts allow you to integrate different apps and automate actions together.
 If you're familiar with [Alfred](https://www.alfredapp.com/), it is similar to Alfred Workflows.
-And how you build your actions and events is very similar to like the [scratch](https://scratch.mit.edu/) interface.
+And how you build your actions and events is very similar to the [scratch](https://scratch.mit.edu/) interface.
 Shortcuts was developed by Apple and it was previously called Workflow.
 Now you know why I brought up Alfred Workflows 😃.